NXGN: Matthijs de Ligt, Kai Havertz and where 2018's best wonderkids are now

 2020: With opportunities at Anfield limited, Brewster joined Swansea City on loan in January 2020, for whom he scored 11 goals in 22 appearances.
 That form convinced Sheffield United to pay £23.5m to sign him on a permanent deal in October 2020.

 2021: Brewster failed to score as the Blades were relegated from the Premier League, with suggestions that he was weighed down by his hefty price tag.

-2022: The forward has slowly begun to settle at Bramall Lane in his second season, finally scoring his first goals for the club, though a hamstring injury suffered in January has set him back somewhat.
+2022: The forward showed signs of settling at Bramall Lane in his second season, finally scoring his first goals for the club, though a hamstring injury suffered in January proved to be a season-ender.